 There are presently no open calls for submissions.

 Nat.
 Brut (pr. nat broot) is an online journal of art and literature dedicated to advancing inclusivity in all creative fields.
-Since we’re committed to creating a platform for voices that are typically marginalized from mainstream literary/arts consumption, we encourage submissions from women, people with disabilities, people of color, and/or LGBTQ-identifying folks, although we do accept submissions from every demographic.
+Since we’re committed to cultivating a platform for voices that are typically marginalized from mainstream literary/arts consumption, we encourage submissions from women, Disabled people, people of color, and/or LGBTQ-identifying folks, although we do accept submissions from every demographic.

 - WHAT IS NAT.
 BRUT